liza-wood/elMatch/README.md

 ```

 TODO:
+* See vignette for example.
+I don't know how to display it, honestly.
 * Function that gets results from assess and grades them
 * Match those score back to students to provide an additional metric for matching